 There are three Amtrak stops in Milwaukee, and you must ensure you have the right one!
 If you want to leave from the Downtown Statin but have a layover, you may have entered the wrong station.

-For service from the Milwaukee Intermodal Station, use the station code MKE!
+For service at the Milwaukee Intermodal Station, use the station code MKE!

-MKA and MKB are Amtrak stops at Milwaukee’s General Mitchell Airport.
-MKA is the Hiawatha stop, and MKB is the connecting bus stop.
+MKA and MKB are Amtrak stops at Milwaukee’s General Mitchell International Airport.

 Empire Builder